Live show brings 17th-century Indian king to London stage

 Organisers said the revolving stage at Wembley will host 200 artists depicting various events from Shivaji’s life.
 Highlights include a parade of horses and camels at the royal court, daredevil stunts and elaborate battle sequences.

-“(It) offers the people of Europe an opportunity to witness this bygone era,” the show’s organizers said in a release.
+“(It) offers the people of Europe an opportunity to witness this bygone era,” the show’s organisers said in a release.

 Seats for “Jaanta Raja” are available for prices ranging from 30 to 125 pounds ($46-$193).